sdzygal/newsletter-signup/README.md

 # Newsletter Signup
 A functional form for people who wants to subscribe to your newsletter.
-This is an app built using Node.js, Express.js and Mailchimp API that allows to sign people up to the mailing list.
-Contacts are going to the Mailchimp where you can manage your list and decide when and which email to send.
+This app is built using Node.js, Express.js, and Mailchimp API which allows you to sign people up for the mailing list.
+Contacts are going to Mailchimp, where you can manage your list and decide when and which email to send.
 ## Run the app

 > npm install